Terms of Business

-7.2 We shall be entitled to send you invoices for fees and disbursements (whether incurred or to be incurred) and for any value added tax or other tax payable thereon at regular and appropriate intervals as we deem fit and on an interim basis.
-You agree to pay such invoices on receipt and free from any deductions, set-offs, withholding, discount or abatement.
+7.2 We shall be entitled to send You invoices for fees and disbursements and for any value added tax or other tax payable thereon at regular and appropriate intervals as we deem fit and on an interim basis.
+You agree to pay such invoices within on receipt and at least within 30 days and free from any deductions, set-offs, withholding, discount or abatement.
 Time for payment of our invoices is of the essence.

-(a) cancel or suspend our performance of the services until arrangements as to payment or credit have been established which are satisfactory to us;
+(a) cancel or suspend our performance of the Services until arrangements as to payment have been established which are satisfactory to us;

 (i) interest calculated on a daily basis on all overdue amounts (both before and after judgment) until actual payment at the rate of 1.25% per month until payment is made in full; and